AlbaneCM/airbnb/README.md

 1. Choose a number corresponding to the city to explore:
 Option to chose a marketplace to analyze among 10 cities.
 Choosing a number rather than typing an actual city will be less prone to errors.
-I chose 10 main cities: 5 in Canada and 5 in the US - similarly to the Fairmont hotels marketplace.
+I chose 10 main cities: 5 in Canada and 5 in the US.

 Amended to pick only the csv file needed so the site would load faster.
 I included one of the lightest csv files on GitHub for reference: Quebec.